-7.6 Successful Applicants - offer of GIDI Funding
+7.6 Offers of GIDI Funding

-Successful Applicants may be invited to enter into negotiations with a view to entering into a Funding Agreement.
+Based on the supplied Terms Sheet, Successful Applicants may be invited to enter into negotiations with a view to entering into a Funding Agreement.
 Where the outcome is unsatisfactory or unreasonably stalled EECA, may discontinue the negotiations at their discretion and in doing so withdraw the offer of funding support.